KevvZzz/Discord-Webhook/README.md

 2. Download
 3. Extract it on your desktop (or any location you want)
 4. Run install.bat
-5. Now run star.bat and you are ready to go
+5. Now run start.bat and you are ready to go